Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • Broader service mix and case retention

 Many Associates bring focused strengths (dentistry, dermatology, soft-tissue surgery, ultrasound).
-Expanding the on-site skills you offer reduces external referrals and keeps revenue—and relationships—in-house.
+Consequently, expanding the on-site skills you offer reduces external referrals and keeps revenue—and relationships—in-house.

 • Coverage during surges and absences

 Relief or locum Associate Veterinarians stabilize operations during holidays, peak seasons, parental leave, or CME.
-Planned coverage prevents overtime fatigue and protects patient outcomes.
+Therefore, planned coverage prevents overtime fatigue and protects patient outcomes.

 • Deeper client relationships

-Associate DVMs anchor wellness plans and follow-ups, which strengthens bond-building, compliance, and lifetime value per client.
+Associate DVMs anchor wellness plans and follow-ups, which ultimately strengthens bond-building, compliance, and lifetime value per client.

 Types of Associate Veterinarian roles